OpenCHAMI/tutorial-2025/Phase 1/Readme.md

 cd /opt/workdir
 ```

-## Set up the internal networks our containers expect and internal hostnames
+## Set Up Internal Network and Hostnames

+The containers expect that an internal network be set up with a domain name for our OpenCHAMI services.

+### Create and Start Internal Network

 ```bash
 sudo sysctl -w net.ipv4.ip_forward=1